WizarD51/sql-naming-convention/Naming Convention and T-SQL Code Style.md

   FROM CTE_MyCTE AS cte
  ORDER BY t2.Value2;
 `
-- All objects must used with schema names but without database and server name: ``` FROM dbo.Table ```
+- All objects must used with schema names but without database and server name: ``` FROM dbo.Table ``` ( if it is not required in a specific case)
 - Avoid using ` INSERT INTO ` a permanent table with ` ORDER BY `
 - Avoid using shortname (`wk, yyyy, d ` etc.) with date/time operations, use full names: `month, day, year`
 - Parameters name should be in **camelCase**: `@textParam`